John Kibowen

-John Kipkemboi Kibowen (born 21 April 1969 in Changach, southern Keiyo District), is a Kenyan former long-distance runner who specialized in the 5000 metres and cross-country running.
+John Kipkemboi Kibowen (born 21 April 1969) is a Kenyan former long-distance runner who specialized in the 5000 metres and cross-country running.
+Kobowen is from Changach, Nandi.
+Kibowen trained with the PACE Sports Management training camp in Kaptagat.

+Career

+Cross Country

 Kibowen won the gold medal in the short race at the 1998 and 2000 IAAF World Cross Country Championships, and finished second in 2003.

+5000 metres

-He won a bronze at the 2001 World Championships and a silver at the 2003 World Athletics Final, finished fourth at the 2003 World Championships and sixth at the 2004 Summer Olympics and the 2005 World Championships.
+He won a bronze at the 2001 World Championships and a silver at the 31st IAAF World Cross Country Championships, finished fourth at the 2003 World Championships and sixth at the 2004 Summer Olympics and the 2005 World Championships.

+10000 metres

 He won the Parelloop 10K in race in the Netherlands three times a row: 2003, 2004, 2005.

-Kibowen is currently based at the PACE Sports Management training camp in Kaptagat.